romainberger/shop/README.md

 ### Cache

-Cleans the css, js and smarty caches.
+Cleans the css and js caches.

     $ shop clean cache
-    # cleans the cache and compile and stuffs
+    # cleans the css and js caches

 When you create a new override for a controller or a class, the class index needs to be rewritten.
 You can call this task